 So What’s the Bottom-line on Personal Trainer Marketing?

 Of course, the above ideas are not exhaustive.
-You can also do things like create business cards, volunteer in a local youth movement, or create a weekly newsletter.
+You can also do things like create business cards.
+There are many sites that have specific niches that will be help you brainstorm personal trainer business card ideas.
+You can also volunteer in a local youth movement, or create a weekly newsletter.

 When it comes to effective personal trainer marketing, the ideas are virtually endless.
 Try one, or try them all.
 Whichever works for you is, at the end of the day, your personal recipe for success.